 City Vs. County Beaches

 Both Fernandina city and Nassau County public beach access offers free beach parking.
 While much of Amelia Island beach regulations are similar, be aware that beach ordinances may vary depending on whether you’re at a city of Fernandina area of the beachfront or in Nassau County (such camping overnight and beach driving).
 Also note the Florida State Parks have their own rules (Fort Clinch and Amelia Island State Park).

 Beach Parking Lot Hours

-Nassau County beach parking hours (including Peters Point, Scott Rd., American Beach, Southend Beach Access) now match the city of Fernandina’s beach parking hours, from 5 am until midnight.
+Nassau County beach parking hours (including Peters Point, Scott Rd., American Beach, Southend Beach Access) match the city of Fernandina’s beach parking hours, from 5 am until midnight *** (see updated hours below).
 There’s one exception at Fernandina’s Sadler Road/Seaside Park beachfront near Sliders.
-“On beach parking” hours are restricted here to parking only between the hours of 6 am to 9 pm.
+“On beach parking” hours are restricted here to parking only between the hours of 6 am to 9 pm. *** UPDATE — COVID-19 pandemic beach hours — as of May 4, 2020, Nassau County’s beaches are open from 6 am (not 5), until 9 pm (not midnight).

 “Carry On, Carry Off”